Kaltsoon/data-management-and-databases/slides/01-introducation-to-databases/introduction-to-databases.md

 - Data dependence
   - Code is tightly coupled with the file structure: if it is modified, all programs that use the file have to be changed accordingly
 - Duplication of data
-  - Storing the same information in multiple files will lead to inconsistency
+  - Storing the same information in multiple files (e.g. the Client files in both sales and contacts teams) will lead to inconsistency
 - Difficulty in accessing data
   - New requirement needs a new program or changes in an existing program
 - No provision for security and shared access to the data